lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

   * Uniting families for eternity.

-Primary helps children, families, leaders, and teachers accomplish this work.
-For more information about the work of salvation and exaltation, study chapter 1.
+Primary helps children, families, leaders, and teachers participate in this work.
+For more information about God’s work of salvation and exaltation, study chapter 1.

 12.2.1